VH1 (Europe): Programming

 Weekends included Special Themed Weekends such as 'Michael Jackson Weekend' (presented by a Spice Girl) and programs such as Solid Gold Hits.

 In 2002 VH1 Europe started broadcasting VH1 UK Album Chart presented by VJ Paul King.

-VH1 Europe's regular programming contained songs from 1980 onwards, with some of the Top 50 segments showing rare songs from 70s and 60s.
-As of 2021, VH1 Europe stopped adding new songs into the regular programming.
-Last added videos were was included the British singer Harry Styles' single "Treat People with Kindness", "Higher Power" by Coldplay and "Cover Me in Sunshine" by Pink.
-In addition, the regular programming in 2021 year was focused on 00s era and videos in programs about this era have been in addition added.
-Much like other MTV channels, VH1 did not broadcast recently of Michael Jackson's songs.
+VH1 Europe's regular programming featured music from 1980 onward, with some Top 50 segments including rare songs from the 1970s and 1960s.
+As of 2021, VH1 Europe stopped adding new songs to its regular rotation.
+The last newly added videos included British singer Harry Styles' single "Treat People with Kindness", "Higher Power" by Coldplay and "Cover Me in Sunshine" by Pink.
+In 2021, the channel's regular programming shifted to focus primarily on the 2000s, with additional shows dedicated to that era.
+Similar to other MTV networks, VH1 had also stopped broadcasting Michael Jackson's videos in recent years.

 On Pan-European feed

 Since 5 August 2010, most of the European feeds of VH1 are one common music channel which airs commercials.
 Starting this date, VH1 started to air the first commercial in some regions, thus following the trend of the regional resellers (cable companies) to air specific language and area commercials.
 The regional cover-up aspect of VH1 by this date has been less aggressive as it did not have commercial and shopping shows.
 The revenue came only from subscribers and since then the change in its politics means VH1 now allows third parties to overlap commercial clips with regional commercials.
 This increases the revenue by an additional percentage and it cannot increase the low audition percentage it has on the TV market.